singlebinary/singlebinary.github.io/_posts/2014-09-08-create-db-in-mysql.md

 title: Create a Database in mySQL
 tags: sql
 ---
-I just learnt to create a database in mySQL and I thought of sharing it out here.
-This post assumes that you have installed mySQL on your computer.
+Creating databases in the opensource SQL database (DB) program is quite straightforward.
+We just need to create an empty table, name the columns, and insert rows.
+This post shows you step-by-step how to create a table.
+In this post we will create a table of books inventory.

-First you need to connec to mySQL as root.
-So, in the terminal do the following:
+The very first step is to "login" into our mySQL DB as a root.
+The default the root password for mySQL on your machine is blank.
+That is there is no password.
+So, to login do the following:

 ~~~python